jpignata/switches/README.md

 user hits is a bug.

 3. Allow for extension with new backends that support change notification;
 specifically distributed system synchronization backends like Zookeeper.
-Right now it's initially implemented against Redis and Postgres.

 4. Ensure that any kind of actor identifier can be used; not just an object that responds to `id` We want to gate our switches on things that aren't ActiveRecord